0x25/lynis-plugin/README.md

 #in conclusion
-- sh limiting the code ... but you can use /bin/bash if you test it first.
+- sh limiting the code ... but you can use /bin/bash (if you test it first).
 - create collect plugin (store data in the /vat/log/lynis-report.dat) (_phase1)
 - create check plugin (can use lynis-report.dat) (_phase2)